damaidec/damaidec.github.io/Command-and-control/havoc2.md

 There are a lot more and I will highly suggest to check out the documentation.
 [Havoc profile](https://havocframework.com/docs/profiles).

-As shown from the screenshot below
+As shown from the screenshot below, I can see it makes a post request on /owa/ and it adds the cookie value, useragent and other parameters it had on the profile.
+It also shows the response with data of what command was executed but it's encrypted.

 ![alt text](img/image6.png)